Ragnarok the Animation: Secondary characters

 A pink ball-shaped creature that Maya has as a pet.

 Yufa's elder brother, a knight, and currently a subordinate of the Dark Lord.
 Keough is childhood friends with Iruga and accompanied him to investigate Glast Heim.
-The ruins proved to be too much for the group and forced them to flee.
-However, their escape route was blocked by an Abysmal Knight.
+The ruins proved to be too much for the group and forced them to flee, but their escape route was blocked by an Abysmal Knight.
 Despite Iruga's protests, Keough distracted the knight as Iruga got Roan and Yufa out.
-However, before Iruga could make it back Keough was stabbed and the doors of Glast Heim closed.
+Before Iruga could make it back Keough was stabbed and the doors of Glast Heim closed.
 In the beginning it is assumed he died, but the group later learns that he was brainwashed and corrupted by the Dark Lord.
-Keough's stab wound was made by a "Blade Lost in Darkness," which would become symbolic to what he had become.
+Keough's stab wound was made by a "Blade Lost in Darkness", which would become symbolic to what he had become.
 His main purpose would be to lure Yufa to join the dark side, for she was holding a soul crystal vital for Dark Lord's revival.
 Merely seconds from death, Keough reforms and apologizes to Iruga for everything.
 His soul later appears in Yufa's dream sequence telling her not to choose the path he had taken, and to follow Roan for he would protect her.
 Iruga nicknames him Haze (ヘイズ, Heizu) after he turns to the dark side.

 Zealotus is the offspring of a monster father and a human mother.
 Because of the prejudice of her monster half, Zealotus and her mother were forced to leave their village.
 The cruelty of the villagers left a deep hatred of humans in Zealotus' heart.
 After her mother's death, Zealotus lived among the monsters and became a cruel being.
 A chance encounter with Baphomet made her rethink her lifestyle until she is approached by Dark Lord to serve him.
 She was first seen in Prontera Sewers, manipulating the actions of the Golden Thief Bug.
 During the anime, she has a particular dislike for Maya because of Maya's love for monsters and relationship with Alice.
 They eventually resolve their differences.
 In the end, she sacrifice her life to protect Maya as a sign of their friendship.
 Her spirit would appear before Maya during the final battle and instruct her on how to defeat the Dark Lord.
 Zealotus is an actual monster in the game.